jsoldani/jsoldani.github.io/README.md

-# academic-resume
+# Personal Web Page
-Web page describing research, teaching, and other university activities
+This page contains the sources of my personal web page, which describes my research and teaching activities, as well as other activities related to my academic work.